Osteopathy is a regulated health profession that's distinct from nursing, medicine and pharmacy.

 Osteopathy is also not recommended if you're:

 You can see an osteopath during pregnancy.
-But make sure you seek advice from your GP or midwife before you see an osteopath.
+But make sure you seek advice from your GP or midwife about your symptoms before you see an osteopath.
 You should also make sure you see an osteopath who specialises in muscle or joint pain during pregnancy.

-Osteopaths are trained to use their clinical judgement to identify patients for whom osteopathic treatment isn't appropriate.
+Osteopaths are trained to use their clinical judgement to identify patients for whom osteopathic treatment is not appropriate.